Louise Mountbatten: Queen consort

 In 1950, Louise became queen after her husband's accession to the throne.
 Louise is described as a true democrat at heart, and was therefore somewhat disturbed at being celebrated merely in her capacity of queen.
 In reference to the attention, she remarked: "People look at me as if I were something special.
 Surely I do not look differently today from how I looked yesterday!"

 Louise disliked the strict pre-World War I protocol at court, retained during her mother-in-law's era, and reformed it when she became queen, instituting new guidelines in 1954 which democraticised many old customs.
 In 1962, she abolished the court presentations, replaced them with "democratic ladies' lunches", to which she invited professional career women, a custom which was to continue under Princess Sibylla after her death.
 Louise also renovated and redecorated the interior of the Royal Palace in Stockholm.

 Louise was described as eccentric for royalty and temperamental; she could get very angry, but was said to possess a good heart, a great sense of humour, a sense of self-irony and was able to distinguish between herself and her royal role.
 She could show her sympathies openly, and this was taken as a sign of her honesty.
 One courtier commented, "I would describe the queen as a 'gentleman'.
 She would never avoid acknowledging her own mistakes".
 Louise is described as a great lover and patriot of her new home country, and was often shocked by Swedish non-patriotic customs.
 She was a supporter of the political system and democracy in the form it had developed in Sweden and stated her opinion to her relatives that no other political system than the Swedish one had created such a happy development for any nation.
-Queen Louise also admired Swedish nature and in particular Swedish women, because of what she considered their natural dignity regardless of class, and remarked that she had never seen a country with less vulgarity than Sweden.
+Louise also admired Swedish nature and in particular Swedish women, because of what she considered their natural dignity regardless of class, and remarked that she had never seen a country with less vulgarity than Sweden.